 Here are some key points about progesterone.
 More detail and supporting information is in the main article.

-- Progesterone is the main progestogenic steroid hormone secreted by the female reproductive system and is released by the corpus luteum in the ovary, the placenta and the adrenal glands.
+- Progesterone is secreted by the corpus luteum in the ovary, the placenta and the adrenal glands.

 - If fertilization does not occur, the corpus luteum breaks down and the secretion of progesterone drops significantly.

-- If conception does occur, progesterone prepares the tissue lining of the uterus to accept implantation of the fertilized egg and helps to preserve the endometrium throughout pregnancy.
+- If conception occurs, progesterone prepares the tissue lining of the uterus to accept implantation of the fertilized egg and helps to preserve the endometrium.

-- Once a placenta is established, progesterone secretion initiates to supplement that of the corpus luteum - levels of progesterone from the placenta remain elevated throughout the pregnancy.
+- The placenta begins progesterone secretion to supplement that of the corpus luteum during pregnancy.

-- If a woman fails to ovulate, her ovaries do not produce progesterone; this is referred to as an anovulatory cycle.
+- If a woman fails to ovulate, her ovaries will not produce progesterone during that cycle.

-- Progesterone works by traveling in the blood to tissues where there are progesterone receptors.
-Progesterone molecules attach to the receptors and initiate their actions in the body.
+- Progesterone traveling in the blood to reach tissues where there are progesterone receptors.

-- Progesterone occurs naturally in the body, but laboratories can also produce progesterone.
-Synthetic steroid hormones with progesterone-like properties are called progestin.
+- Laboratories can produce progesterone.
+Synthetic steroid hormones with similar properties are called progestin.

-- The levels of progesterone in males are similar to those of women in the follicular phase of the menstruation cycle.
+- Men's progesterone levels are comparable to those of women during the follicular phase of the menstruation cycle.

-- If progesterone levels do not increase and decrease monthly, this could indicate a problem with ovulating or menstruation and may be the cause of infertility.
+- Static progesterone levels could indicate a problem with ovulating or menstruation.

 What is progesterone?